Thomsch/metric-history/README.md

+# Metric history
 Given a list of revisions, it measures before and after each revision and stores the results in CSV file.

-# Example
+## Examples
-The file JUnit4.java provides an example of how to use the library (It measures the data from the junit4 repository).
+The files in `/src/test/java/ch/thomsch/example` contains examples of how to use the library.
+You **need** to have cloned the repositories for it to work.

+## Running from command line
+There is currently no support to use the library from the command line.
+You need to write your own wrapper.

-# Building
+## Building
 This projects uses Gradle to get all the dependencies.
 Depending on your IDE, you can compile/run/test through Gradle or your IDE.
 It's up to you.

-# Roadmap
-- Improve modularity for measurements
-- Improve modularity for writting results
-- Add logger support

 Suggestions are welcomed !